A B R I E F H I S T O R Y OF

 .

 In the autumn of 1944, the inhabitants of Nagyhörcsök had been watching for days as bombers flew overhead toward Budapest.
 Although the village itself did not suffer a direct air raid, the approach of the front became increasingly evident.
-On the morning of December 6, 1944, at 8 a.m., the first Soviet soldiers appeared in the village.
-Locals observed them from bunkers and shelters, and despite the language barrier, the soldiers approached amicably — they lifted children into their arms, asked for food, and often returned from battle singing.
+On 6th December 1944, at 8 o'clock in the morning the first Soviet soldiers appeared in the village.
+Locals observed them from bunkers and shelters, and despite all language barrier, the soldiers approached in a friendly manner — they lifted children into their arms, asked for and received food, and often returned from battle singing.

 In the following months, Nagyhörcsök became a true battlefield, changing hands several times between Soviet and German forces.
-The villagers joined the Soviets in repairing roads and bridges, and digging bunkers.
+The villagers joined the Soviets in repairing roads and bridges digging bunkers.

-A particularly dramatic episode occurred on February 12, 1945, near the "Csíra Stable".
-The retreating German troops had left behind two snipers, whom the Soviets tried to eliminate after artillery bombardment.
-Civilians — including women, children, and livestock — who had sought refuge in the stable, endured hours of fighting as bullets whistled over their heads, while in the midst of the chaos, a woman gave birth to a child.
+A particularly memorable and dramatic episode occurred on February 12, 1945, near the "Csíra Stable".
+The retreating German troops had left behind two snipers, whom the Soviets tried to eliminate after artillery preparation.
+The civilians — including women, children, and livestock — who had sought refuge in the stable, endured hours of fighting as bullets whistled over their heads, while in the midst of the chaos a woman gave birth to a child.
 Thirty-six Soviet soldiers were killed in the clash, and the two German snipers were eventually shot.

-The battles took a heavy toll: the school, farm buildings, and homes were destroyed, and the estate's rich livestockwas nearly wiped out.
-Even after the fighting ended, many fell victim to the mines left behind.
+The battles took a heavy toll: the school, the farm buildings and homes were destroyed, as well as a significant part of the rich livestock.
+Even after the fighting many people dies because of the mines left behind.

 Anna Hall did not escape the devastation either.
-Its furnishings and remaining books were burned, and after a rocket strike rendered the western wing beyond repair, it was completely demolished.
+Its furnishings and remaining books were burned, and after a rocket hit rendered the western wing unsalvageable, it was permanently demolished.

-The fighting finally ended on March 21, 1945, when Soviet forces drove out the Germans for good.
-In the woods surrounding the manor, traces of trenches can still be found today — silent witnesses to the memory of war.
+The fighting finally ended on 21st March 1945,, when Soviet forces expelled the Germans.
+Traces of trenches can still be discovered in the forests surrounding the castle - silently preserving the memory of the war.

 The decades following the war did not spare Anna Hall.
-After the front lines had passed, the interior of the manorgradually fell into decay: the surviving furniture and ornaments were taken away, and the roof and walls deteriorated year by year.
-Eventually, the building became state property and was placed not under a collective farm but under the management of a State Farm.
+After the front lines had retreated, the interior of the manor gradually fell into decay: the remaining furniture and ornaments were taken away, the condition of roof and walls deteriorated year by year.
+Eventually, the building became state property and was not placed under the management of a collective farm, but of a State Farm.

-In 1953, the remaining structures were renovated to meet contemporary needs, and the State Farm headquartersmoved into the complex.
-On the site of the former representative main wing, a socialist realist ("szocreál") industrial kitchen and dining hall were constructed — their main walls still stand today, silently marking the era of transformation.
+In 1953, the remaining buildings were renovated to meet contemporary needs, and the headquarters of the State Farm moved here.
+On the site of the former representative main wing, a socialist realist ("szocreál") style industrial kitchen and dining hall were constructed — the main walls still stand today, silently marking the era of transformation.

 The farm was not only a workplace, but also a centre of cultural life for the surrounding region.
-A folk dance groupand an amateur theatre troupe entertained the workers, often performing in neighbouring villages as well.
-Sports lifewas also remarkably active: in 1951, the farm's football team won the district championship, and its athletes excelled in running and long jump.
+A folk dance group and an amateur theatre troupe entertained the workers, often performing in neighboring villages as well.
+Sports life was also remarkably active: in 1951, the farm's football team won the district championship, and its athletes excelled in running and long jump.

-A football field was built in the manor park, inaugurated with an opening match between the local team and Budapest Honvéd SE.
+A football pitch was built in the manor park which was inaugurated by the opening match of the local team against the Budapest Honvéd SE.
 Later, a tennis court, a rose garden, a club room, a bowling alley, and an open-air stage were also established within the park.

-The farm's everyday life followed the rhythm of large-scale agricultural production.
-The permanent workforcenumbered around 400 people, supplemented by about 150 seasonal workers.
+The daily life of the farm followed the rhythm of large-scale agricultural production.
+The number of permanent employees reached 400 people, supplemented by about 150 seasonal workers.
 The industrial kitchen regularly provided hot meals for more than five hundred people each day.

 Later, the Nagyhörcsök State Farm became part of the Mezőfalva Agricultural Combine, with which it operated until 1994, when privatization was completed.
-The traces of this era — the socialist-realist buildings, the sports field, and the remnants of the old rose garden — still remind us of the time when Anna Hall served not only as an economic hub but also as a vibrant community centre in the heart of the Mezőföld region.
+The traces of this era — the socialist-realist buildings, the sports field, and the remains of the old rose garden — still remind us of the time when Anna Hall served not only as an economic but also as a vibrant community centre in the heart of Mezőföld.

 .